 Simulated Annealing: This probabilistic technique searches for a global optimum by allowing moves to worse solutions based on a temperature parameter that gradually decreases.
 It is particularly useful for escaping local optima.
 [26]

-Ant Colony Optimization: This metaheuristic is inspired by the foraging behavior of ants and uses a combination of deterministic and probabilistic rules to construct solutions, gradually improving them through pheromone updates.
+Ant Colony Optimization: This metaheuristic is inspired by the foraging behavior of ants and uses a combination of deterministic and probabilistic rules to construct solutions, which are gradually refined through updates based on pheromone trails.
 [27]

-Some TSP problems (or its variants) have been solved using other algorithms, hence they are less traditionnal than those mentionned.
+Some TSP problems (or its variants) have been solved using other algorithms.

 2.3 The Monte Carlo Tree Search algorithm

-The Monte Carlo Tree Search (MCTS) algorithm can be characterised less traditionnal than the previously enounced method in Section 2.2 to solve TSP because MCTS is typically used in games.
-MCTS’ (and its variants) have been successfully implemented across a range of games, such as Havannah [28], Amazons [29], Lines of Actions [30], Go, chess, and Shogi [31], establishing it as the state-of-the-art method for many of these games [32], [33], [34].
-It is widely use in board games and has been really popular when Google DeepMind developed AlphaGo.
+The Monte Carlo Tree Search (MCTS) algorithm can be characterised as less traditionnal than the previously enounced methods in Section 2.2 because MCTS is typically used in games.
+MCTS’ (and its variants) have been successfully implemented across a range of games, such as Havannah [28], Amazons [29], Lines of Actions [30], Go, chess, and Shogi [31], establishing it as the state-of-the-art algorithm [32], [33], [34].
+It is widely used in board games and is increasingly popular since Google DeepMind developed AlphaGo.
 AlphaGo is a software that was created to beat the best Go’s player in the world.

-Go is an ancient board game from China where two players take turns placing black or white stones on a grid.
+Go is a board game from China where two players take turns placing black or white stones on a grid.
 The goal is to capture territory by surrounding empty spaces or the opponent’s stones.
-Despite its simple rules, Go is incredibly deep and complex, with countless possible moves and strategies.
-It is known for its balance between intuition and logic, hence it has been a significant focus of artificial intelligence research ,[35].
-In 2016, Lee Sedol [36] - the best Go’s player in the world has been beaten by AlphaGo
+Despite its simple rules, Go is incredibly complex, with countless possible moves and strategies.
+It is known for its balance between intuition and logic, hence why it has been a significant focus of artificial intelligence researchers ,[35].
+In 2016, Lee Sedol [36] - the best Go’s player in the world was been beaten by AlphaGo, 4-1 [37].

-4-1 [37].

-MCTS with policy and value networks are at the heart of AlphaGo’s decision-making process, enabling AlphaGo’s to pick the optimal moves in the complex search of Go.
+MCTS with policy and value networks are at the heart of AlphaGo’s decision-making process, enabling AlphaGo to pick the optimal moves in the complex search of Go.

 [38]